College Planning Guide for High School Students

 Ready for the Next Chapter

 “Thank you!”
-That’s what your future self will likely say to you for taking the initiative and time to learn about applying to college now.
-After all, the process — researching schools, doing applications, figuring out how to pay for school — is hardly quick and simple.
+That’s what your future self will likely say for taking the time to learn about applying to college now.
+After all, the process — researching schools, submitting applications, figuring out how to pay for school — is hardly quick and simple.

 In fact,“Project: Get Into College” may come to feel like a part-time job at times.
-Even reading this guide, which lays out some of the basics of what you’ll need to know and do, may seem like … a lot.
+Even reading this guide, which lays out some of the basics of what you’ll need to know and do, may seem overwhelming.
 That’s why you’ll probably want to break down the process into manageable chunks, including reading this guide.
 Our recommendation: skim it first, bookmark it, and then come back as questions come up.

 If you’re prepping for college with a little help from Mom and Dad, ask them to check out our College Planning Guide for Parents!